Skip to content

 • The pool VM's compute (CPU, memory) - sized so that typical concurrent usage doesn't contend

-• Traefik (the pool's reverse proxy)
+• The pool's reverse proxy

 • The pool's network egress